moshabbir-dotcom/Portfolio-assessment-2/README.md

 * To make a simple and intuative game that can be used to aid short term memory recall.
 * Must be familiar enough to play for people who may not be computer literate.
 * Ensure contrast and display is simple but attention grabbing whilst providing information needed to user about the game itself.
+* Be functional across a variety of device sizes.
+(Minimum screen size is assumed to be 375px as per the majority of hardware manufacturers use this size as the minimum.)
 # DESIGN-
 * Typography used is Oswald with a font weight of 600 to be easily readable on the dark background with a backup font of Sans Serif.
 * Colour scheme has been chosen to be contrasting with light/dark colours in the background image with a simple backup colour of black in order to not clash with the red back of the playing card or the simple monochrome of the rorshach images themselves.